-To get started, you'll create a new dashboard by adding widgets to it and then configuring them.
+To get started, create a new dashboard and add interactive widgets to it to meet your needs.
 Once you've created a dashboard, it's always possible to make changes to it later.
 For information about sharing your dashboard, see Sharing a Smartsheet Dashboard.

 |Smartsheet dashboards are available to customers on a Business or Enterprise plan.
 See the Smartsheet Pricing page for more information.|

 - Click the Menu icon (upper-left corner of the Smartsheet window), then click the Solution Center (plus) icon.

 - In the left panel, click Create, and select the Dashboard tile.

 - Type a name for your dashboard and then click OK.

 A new, blank dashboard appears.

 - Click Add Widget at the top of the pane to add data to your dashboard.
 (Visit the Dashboard Widgets article for more information about widget types and how to configure them.)